DigDeScript/sfx-catalog/CATALOG_FORMAT.md

 # Website catalog format

 `sfx-catalog.md` contains YAML front matter followed by Markdown.
-This is a proposed version-1 contract for the future website importer; synchronization is not yet implemented.
+The DigDeScript website uses this version-1 contract to import the product description.

 - `id`: stable product identifier and URL slug.
 - `category`: `software` or `plugins`.